axiom-crypto/axiom-keystore-sdk/README.md

 ## Examples

-For a complete demonstration, take a look at the [example directory](./example/).
+For a complete demonstration, take a look at our [example](./example/src/index.ts).